4 Ways to Be a Cool Parent

 I was walking down the aisle of Target with my 3-year-old, and something caught her eye.
 I don’t remember what it was, but it was probably pink and princessey.
 She made sure I saw it as well, and then the negotiations commenced:

 “Honey, put that back, we’re not going to buy that toy.”

 “No honey, you don’t.”

-Add to this the pressure building inside myself – I’m a licensed family therapist, and my skills are now on display for all of Target to see.
+And we’re off.
+You know where this is heading.
+The tears soon follow, and the tantrum pressure cooker is warming up.
+I’m feeling trapped.
+I’m a licensed family therapist, and my skills are now on display for all of Target to see.